wblachowski/inpainter/README.md

   <img src="assets/4.jpg" width="40%"/>
 </p>

-For images differing more from the training dataset (be it in lightning, perspective, quality etc.), the results are less perfect, and can even be quite creepy at times.
+For images differing more from the training dataset (be it in lightning, crop, perspective, quality etc.), the results are less perfect, and can even be quite creepy at times.
 <p float="right">
   <img src="assets/5.jpg" width="40%"/>
   <img src="assets/6.jpg" width="40%"/>